eclipse-basyx/basyx-java-examples/basyx.examples.timerseries/README.md

 # BaSyx Time Series example

-This is an example a query operation implementation in a time series submodel according to the proposed operations from the [IDTA TimeSeries Submodel](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Time%20Series%20Data/1/1) with influxDB as the database.
+This is an example of a query operation implementation in a time series submodel according to the proposed operations from the [IDTA TimeSeries Submodel](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Time%20Series%20Data/1/1) with influxDB as the database.

 The example has two implementations of the query operation